 Building knowledge, skills and capacity in pharmacovigilance

-We are ambitious not only to support pharmacovigilance professionals around the world, but also to spread the message of safer use of medicines as widely as possible.
-Our education, training and communications activities cover an extensive field of activity.
+We are ambitious to support pharmacovigilance professionals around the world, and to spread the message of safer use of medicines as widely as possible.
+Our education, training and communications activities cover an extensive field of skills.
 These pages examine our education and training programme for professionals, while Communication in pharmacovigilance examines important related issues.

-Together with UMC's experienced staff, experts from around the world, academic partners and others all offer a wide range of programmes and resources; they cover almost all technical topics and skills related to best practice in pharmacovigilance, as well as essential studies in communications, crisis management and much more.
+UMC's experienced staff and our expert partners from around the world offer a wide range of programmes and resources.
+Together, we cover a wide range of technical topics and skills related to best practice in pharmacovigilance, as well as essential studies in communications, crisis management and much more.
 These help new and established staff develop their professional practice in many settings, especially in national pharmacovigilance centres.

 There are hands-on and web-based courses, webinars, videos, user-group meetings and publications.
-The popular annual courses are held in Uppsala, Sweden and in India for the Asia-Pacific region.
+The popular annual course is hosted in Uppsala each May.

 Location: Uppsala, Sweden